Steven-Eardley/existing-wordpress-development-docker/README.md

 * `wordpress` - for the website files.
 * `db` - for the associated MySQL database.

+In addition, `docker-compose-phpmyadmin.yml` starts a phpMyAdmin interface to interact with the database.
+To run this alongside the site, use e.g:

+	docker-compose -f docker-compose.yml -f docker-compose-phpmyadmin.yml up

 The `wordpress` container has 2 volumes -